hapijs/good/README.md

 **good** is a hapi plugin to monitor and report on a variety of hapi server events as well as ops information from the host machine.
 It listens for events emitted by hapi server instances and pushes standardized events to a collection of streams.

+## Note: this module is being deprecated on December 1st, 2019 due to lack to available support resources.
+Please consider using [another logging plugin](https://hapi.dev/plugins/#logging).

 ## Example Usage

 ### Log to Console